Daniel M. Traynor: Federal judicial service

 On August 28, 2019, President Donald Trump announced his intent to nominate Traynor to serve as a United States district judge for the United States District Court for the District of North Dakota.
 On September 19, 2019, his nomination was sent to the Senate.
 He was nominated to the seat vacated by Judge Daniel L. Hovland, who assumed senior status on November 10, 2019.
 Traynor was recommended for the district court by Senator Kevin Cramer, who announced his support for the nomination.
 On September 25, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 31, 2019, his nomination was reported out of committee by a 12–10 vote.
 On December 18, 2019, the United States Senate invoked cloture on his nomination by a 51–42 vote.
 On December 19, 2019, his nomination was confirmed by a 51–41 vote.
 He received his judicial commission on January 13, 2020.

+Notable cases

+Traynor dismissed Corner Post, Inc. v.
+Board of Governors of the Federal Reserve System in 2022, ruling that the suit was outside of the statute of limitations.
+In 2025, after the Supreme Court's ruling, Traynor ruled that the Federal Reserve "had acted outside the scope of its authority" in issuing regulation limiting interchange fees to a "reasonable and proportional" level.